Isidore of Kiev: Arrival in Moscow

 Russian chronicles say that Vasily II tried everything to prevent him from going to "the eighth Latin Council and not to be led astray by their [i.e. the Latins'] heresy", while Jonah also claimed that "however much my lord and son, Grand Prince Vasily, urged him not to go, he was unable to stop him".
 However, the accounts of Jonah and the chroniclers were written only after Isidore's "betrayal of Orthodoxy".
-It is also possible that Vasily II requested Isidore to delay his departure in order to deal with the blacklog of ecclesiastical business.
+It is also possible that Vasily II requested Isidore to delay his departure in order to deal with the backlog of ecclesiastical business.

 On 8 September 1437, after promising Vasily II that he would "strengthen the faith and unite the Church in Orthodoxy", Isidore left Moscow with his retinue numbering one hundred.
 His retinue included one bishop, Avraamy of Suzdal, and a number of clerics.
 Avraamy also brought along the monk Simeon, who wrote his polemical Tale of the Council of Florence, as well as other scribes, one of whom was likely the anonymous author of the Journey to the Council of Florence, which was the earliest known Russian description of Western Europe.
 There were three staging posts in Russia: Tver, Novgorod and Pskov.
 Afterwards, Isidore spent eight weeks in Riga.
 Finally, he arrived at Ferrara on 18 August 1438.
 He found that the patriarch and emperor had been waiting for the Russian delegation since March, while the Western princes never came.